mickiedd/carnd_t1p1/writeup_template.md

 First, I converted the images to grayscale, then I apply Gaussian Blur to the gray image, then I apply this blur and gray image to Canny.

-At this point I got a edge of this image, then I define a region of interest for this image, to to focus on the very important angle of this image taken by the camera, and then I use this region to mask the image.
+At this point I got a edge of this image, then I define a region of interest for this image, to focus on the very important angle of this image taken by the camera, and then I use this region to mask the image.

 After doing all these steps, I got a group of lines(endpoints), then I apply these lines to a blank image.